GyuminYoum/OOADprojects/README.md

 Project 4:

 Assumptions:
-- The extra credit charts pop up after the user chooses to end interaction, closing one pop-up closes both charts so look at both before closing the pop-up
+- The extra credit charts pop up after the user chooses to end interaction, closing one pop-up closes both charts so look at both before closing either pop-up
 - the two stores are not progressing concurrently.
 This is to say that the code performs 1 action for 1 store and the moves on to the next store to perform the same action.
 - Item sold by user is chosen at random
 - Item bought by user is chosen at random among the items in the store's inventory.